aureliussr/aurelius-reviews/adventure.md

 **Personal Opinion and Overall Experience Score**: 1/5 *Forgettable*

 Not one of my favorites, this one.
 Seemed pretty bland to me, and the plot is extremely cliched.
-However, *The Da Vinci Code* and the *Assassin's Creed* came much later after this game.
+However, *The Da Vinci Code* and the *Assassin's Creed* series came much later after this game.
 So this game deserves the credit of originality in considerable proportion.

 #### Deponia
 #### Primordia